 What is it?

-This is a popular cosmetic procedure in Toronto, in Canada, and in the world.
-That is because microdermabrasion is a quick, painless, simple, and safe procedure with nice results and no downtime.
+Microdermabrasion is a highly popular cosmetic procedure in Toronto, Canada, and around the world.
+This non-invasive treatment is renowned for its quick, painless, and safe nature, delivering impressive results without requiring any downtime.

 How it works?